CLCStriders/striders/_announcements/Wednesday-speed-training.md

 ---

-Speed training take place each Wednesday - meet at CLC Sports Centre for an 1830 start
+Speed training takes place each Wednesday - meet at CLC Sports Centre for an 1830 start